-A Bachelor of Science in Computer Science & Software Engineering, Computer Science, or related field showing the appropriate curriculum, or a bachelors degree in any field and completion of the Graduate Certificate in Software Design & Development.
-Please view our website for complete information on how to apply to the Masters of Science in Cyber Security Engineering: www.uwb.edu/cybersecurity.
+A Bachelor of Science in Computer Science & Software Engineering, Computer Science, or related field showing the appropriate curriculum, or a bachelor's degree in any field and completion of the Graduate Certificate in Software Design & Development.
+Please view our website for complete information on how to apply to the Master's of

+Science in Cyber Security Engineering: www.uwb.edu/cybersecurity.

-Degree Requirements (50 - 53 credits)
+Degree Requirements (51-54 credits)

-- 31 credits of core coursework:
+- Core coursework (31 cr)

 - CSS 517: Information Assurance and the Secure Development Lifecycle

 - CSS 519: Incident Response and Recovery

-- o CSS 527: Cryptology and Data Protection
+- CSS 527: Cryptology and Data Protection

 - CSS 537: Network and Internet Security

-- o CSS 577: Secure Software Development
+- CSS 577: Secure Software Development

 - CSS 578: Vulnerability Analysis and Detection

-- CSS 599: Faculty Seminar
+- o CSS 599: Faculty Seminar

-Writing Courses (1-3 cr total):
+- Writing Courses (1-3 cr total):

-Based on Writing Assessment results, students may be required to take one or both courses CSSSKL 509: Technical Writing CSSKL 510: Scientific Writing
+Based on Writing Assessment results,

+students may be required to take one or both

+courses

+- o CSSSKL 509: Technical Writing

+- CSSKL 510: Scientific Writing

-Electives (10 credits) Electives can consist of CSS 500-level, 600, or approved 400-level courses
+- Electives (10 credits)

+Electives can consist of CSS 500-level, 600, or 400-level courses that have been approved by the Division.

-A maximum of 6 credits of CSS 600: Independent Study or Research may be counted towards degree requirements
+- A maximum of 6 credits of CSS 600: Independent Study or Research, up to 10 credits may be requested up on approved petition.

-A maximum of 10 credits of approved CSS 400-level courses
+- A maximum of 10 credits of approved CSS 400-level courses

-Pending BOTH departmental and UW Graduate School approval, students may include up to 5 credits of graduate-level transfer credits from accredited outside institutions; a minimum grade of 3.0 in each transfer course is required.
+- Pending BOTH departmental and UW Graduate School approval, students may include up to 5 credits of graduate-level transfer credits from accredited outside institutions; a minimum grade of 3.0 in each transfer course is required.

-Project or Thesis (10 credits) CSS 700: Master's Thesis (10 cr) OR CSS 595: Master's Project (10 cr)
+- Project or Thesis (10 credits)

+- o CSS 700: Master's Thesis (10 cr) OR

+- CSS 595: Master's Project (10 cr)
-Not more than 12 UW Graduate Matriculated credits may be counted (courses in the Graduate Certificate in Software Design & Development cannot be counted towards any CSS Division graduate degree requirements)

-- No more than 12 credits derived from any combination of UW Graduate Nonmatriculated credits and transfer credits can be applied. - Minimum grade of 2.7 in each course required to count towards degree requirements. - Minimum cumulative GPA of 3.0 is required to graduate.
+- With BOTH departmental and UW Graduate School approval, students may petition to include up to 5 credits of graduate-level transfer credits from accredited outside institutions; a minimum grade of 3.0 in each transfer course is required. - Not more than 12 UW Graduate Matriculated credits may be counted - Courses in the Graduate Certificate in Software Design & Development cannot be counted towards any CSS Division graduate degree requirements. - Credits earned in CSS 601 do not apply to degree requirements.
+CSS 601 is intended for students needing to earn credit for an internship. - No more than 12 credits derived from any combination of UW Graduate Nonmatriculated credits and transfer credits can be applied. - Minimum grade of 2.7 in each course required to count towards degree requirements. - Minimum cumulative GPA of 3.0 is required to graduate.